francescognn/ReHMa/README.md

 Class `Runner` is an Application Class implementing all the platform agnostic logics.
 Then in order to run the code two child class have been created:
 * `PlatformRunner` Uses libaries that can be run only on Raspberry (like GPIO).
 * `IndependentRunner` Runner that can be used on any platform to run the core code.
-## IOEmulator
+## Emulator
-Class `IOEmulator` is meant to emulate the behaviour of the heating system (i.e. when the heater is turned on, the temperature increases).
+Class `Emulator` is meant to emulate the behaviour of the heating system (i.e. when the heater is turned on, the temperature increases).
 Currently it gets a config string (default is `"constant"`) and so far three have been implemented in order to build up acceptance tests:
 * `constant` that keeps a constant temperature of 10°
-* `antifreeze` simulating a drop in temperature below 5° and if the antifreeze mode works properly it will keep 6.5°
+* `winter` simulating a winter scenario with temperatures going to 2.0°
-* `trigger` that simulates a remote command to turn on the heater
+* `summer` that simulates increasing temperatures till `T_MAX`
 ## Testing
 * unit tests implemented for each method
 * acceptance tests to be run simulating raspberry input and output.